foundry-vtt-community/wiki.js/setup/hosting/Self-Hosting-LiveKit-Audio-Video-Server-on-Existing-Linux-Setup.md

 # Overview
 This guide will show you how to setup a LiveKit A/V server on your existing Linux server for FoundryVTT.
 This guide assumes you already have a Linux server self-hosted or cloud-hosted and will NOT go over the setup of a FoundryVTT Linux server.
 I would like to note that I created this guide because all the other guides I found didn't work for my situation.
 All guides I have come across for the LiveKit server hosting did serve as a foundation for this one.
 They will be credited and linked in the [Additional Guides & Credits](#additionaal-guides--credits) section of this guide.

+> Note: I have found that while LiveKit is significantly better than the built in A/V, there is occasional instability.
+You can try refreshing the page and enabling the 'Refresh room ID' setting in the LiveKit A/V server settings tab.
+{.is-info}

 ## Requirements
 - Linux self or cloud hosted machine